 - Find out which utilities (heat, electricity, water, cooking gas, cable, Internet, etc.) you are responsible for paying, as it will vary from city to city.
 You can get a list of local utility and cable companies from your landlord.

 - Cable, Internet, and phone services can often be purchased together from one company.
 Assess what is most important to have at home before buying a monthly package, as they can be expensive.
 Ask your colleagues what is typical for your host city in terms of securing utilities.

 - Average monthly cost of housing really depends on location, the type of housing, and what is included (furniture, utilities, etc.).
 Refer to our Cost of Living and Budgeting Guide.

-- A security deposit (equal to one month’s rent or more) as well as first and sometimes the last month’s rent are due when you sign your lease.
+- A security deposit (equal to one month’s rent or more) as well as first and sometimes the last month’s rent are usually due when you sign your lease.

-- You will be able to find both furnished and unfurnished housing options in the US.
-A furnished room or apartment will oftentimes be more expensive, but it can also help to reduce the costs of purchasing furniture and apartment necessities after you arrive.
+- You will be able to find both furnished and unfurnished housing options in the U.S. A furnished room or apartment will oftentimes be more expensive, but it can also help to reduce the costs of purchasing furniture and apartment necessities after you arrive.